|

 My domain name needed to be dog related — and easier to

-spell than my previously selected domain name – Canis
+spell than my previously selected domain name —

-that I spell for them.
+down two words that I spell for them.
+Rabid

 I thought I was doing better on picking domain names by